AltimaOak/coldchainwise/README.md

 > AI-powered cold-chain logistics route intelligence platform built with React, TypeScript, Firebase, Google Maps, and Google Gemini AI.

 ColdchainWise is a modern web application that helps logistics operators plan and analyze temperature-sensitive shipments before dispatch.
-It combines route planning, AI-powered risk analysis, and cold-chain compliance guidance to support the transportation of products such as vaccines, pharmaceuticals, dairy products, seafood, frozen food, and fresh produce.
+It combines route planning, AI-powered risk analysis, and cold-chain compliance guidance to support the transportation of products such as vaccines, pharmaceuticals, dairy products, seafood, frozen food,fruits and fresh produce.

 ---